mantl/mantl/docs/upgrading/index.rst

 Upgrading OS packages
 ---------------------

-We provide two playbooks for upgrading OS-level system packages on a cluster after is has been provisioned: ``playbooks/upgrade-packages.yml`` and ``playbooks/rolling-upgrade-packages.yml``.
-The first playbook upgrades each node on your cluster in parallel, and the second upgrades each node serially.
+We provide two playbooks for upgrading OS-level system packages on a cluster:
+``playbooks/upgrade-packages.yml`` and ``playbooks/rolling-upgrade-packages.yml``.
-You want the use the rolling upgrade on a cluster that is already running consul; otherwise, you will likely lose quorum and distablize your cluster.
+The first playbook upgrades all nodes on your cluster in parallel, and the second upgrades each node serially.
+You want the use the rolling upgrade on a cluster that is already running consul; otherwise, you will likely lose quorum and destabilize your cluster.

 Upgrading from 0.5.1 to 0.6
 ---------------------------